-The process involves managing gifts, updating donors on the progress and impact of the campaign, and easing them into the next cultivation cycle by actively involving them in your organization’s work.
+The process of donor recognition involves managing gifts, updating donors on the progress and impact of the campaign, and easing them into the next cultivation cycle by actively involving them in your organization’s work.

-Donor stewardship is important for the financial stability of your organization and the best way to have them coming back is to create a delightful experience.
-While there are several techniques nonprofits can use to implement stewardship, those that succeed have a plan in place to make sure that it’s a part of their day-to-day functioning.
+A donor stewardship plan is important for the financial stability of your organization and the best way to have them coming back is to create a delightful experience.
+While there are several stewardship techniques nonprofits can use to boost retention, those that succeed have a plan in place to make sure that it’s a part of their day-to-day functioning.
 In this post, I’ll take share 6 tips to craft your own donor stewardship plan.